gpodesta/NDVI_drought/README.md

 # NDVI_drought
-R scripts to work with satellite-derived vegetation indices to monitor drought
+This repository contains R scripts to work with satellite-derived vegetation indices to monitor drought.